sap-tutorials/Tutorials/tutorials/haas-dm-connect-sdi/haas-dm-connect-sdi.md

 - How to configure the file adapter to load text files
 - How to create a remote source in SAP HANA using the Database Explorer

-This tutorial is based on SAP Cloud Platform, SAP HANA Service currently available only in productive accounts.
+This tutorial is based on SAP Cloud Platform, SAP HANA service currently available only in productive accounts.

 ---